Manaslu Circuit Trek - 15 Days

 Stay Connected and Informed:

-When you are in Manaslu Circuit trek you will be far from your friends and family.
-So to connect with your loved ones, carry local SIM by purchasing from Kathmandu airport.
-You can use a local sim for communication as well as for the mobile internet.
-Also before heading for the Manaslu Circuit stay updated about road and weather conditions.
+When you are in Manaslu Circuit trek, you will be far from your friends and family.
+So to connect with your loved ones, carry a local SIM by purchasing from Kathmandu airport.
+You can use a local SIM for communication as well as for the mobile internet.
+Also, before heading for the Manaslu Circuit, stay updated about road and weather conditions.

 Read more: How Do I Prepare for Manaslu Circuit Trek?